viniciusps2/async-class-co/README.md

 # async-class-co

-This is a Fork of async-class (https://github.com/danielstjules/async-class) that is implemented with Generators and Co (https://github.com/tj/co).
+This package is a fork from the project [async-class](https://github.com/danielstjules/async-class).
+Also, this project is implemented with Generators and [Co](https://github.com/tj/co) instead of Bluebird (present in the original async-class project).

 Cleaner ES6 async class methods for Node 4.0.0+.
-A solution to using promises and coroutines with classes without the overhead of babel, or the need to adopt unimplemented syntax and features, until v8/node supports ES7 async/await.
+A solution to use promises and coroutines with classes without the overhead of babel, or the need to adopt unimplemented syntax and features, until v8/node supports ES7 async/await.